gcallah/MiscWriting/AI/AIAlchemists.md

-No one today would suggest that, in order to appreciate stainless steel cutlery or iron grill work, we must acknowledge the occult properties of iron, or that to form a metal alloy requires sexual purity on the part of the metallurgist.
+No one today would suggest that, in order to appreciate stainless steel cutlery or iron grill work, we must sacrifice chickens in a new furnace, or that to form a metal alloy requires sexual purity on the part of the metallurgist.
-Nor would we have to be ready to celebrate the marriage of mercury and sulphur to appreciate Newton's theory of gravity or the calculus.
+Nor do we have to be ready to celebrate the marriage of mercury and sulphur, and its offspring, the philosopher's stone, in order to appreciate Newton's theory of gravity or the calculus.

 Similarly, we can appreciate the genuine technical advances being achieved by today's AI shamans without buying into their occult fantasies of creating